RubenDillon/cybele/Thinfinity-Workspace/workspace7/Remote-AD.md

                 - we have an independent domain
                 - we have Thinfinity already deployed in a domain without contact to the other or in a workgroup

+                - We have an idependent domain
+                - We have a lot of money

 In this example, we want to give access to the users from the other domain.

 Deploy Thinfinity Remote Active Directory Services